Introducing 25% BBA Canada’s Future Leaders Bursary

 Yes!
 Any member of the YU community, including peers and colleagues of excellent YU faculty, may submit a nomination for the President’s Award for Teaching Excellence.

-Each year, the adjudication committee will identify a group of honourees from among whom four recipients of the President’s Award of Excellence will be selected (two from New Brunswick; one from Ontario; and one from British Columbia).
-All honourees and the recipients will be celebrated at YU convocations.
+Each year, the adjudication committee will identify a final Shortlist from among whom four recipients of the President’s Award of Excellence will be selected (two from New Brunswick; one from Ontario; and one from British Columbia).
+The recipient and the Shortlist will be celebrated at YU convocations.

-Recipients of the award receive: a citation of excellence; a trophy presented at Convocation; up to 2-nights’ accommodation and meal expenses to attend Convocation as well as a celebratory meal; and up to $3500 for registration, travel, and/or accommodation expenses for a conference or event that will meaningfully contribute to/enhance their teaching practice.
+Recipients of the award receive: a citation of excellence; an award and citation presented at Convocation; up to 2-nights’ accommodation and meal expenses to attend Convocation as well as a celebratory brunch; and up to $3500 for registration, travel, and/or accommodation expenses for a conference or event that will meaningfully contribute to/enhance their teaching practice.

 Yes, recipients will be expected to: address graduating class(es) at an upcoming Convocation ceremony; deliver a presentation at a school-wide event, such as the annual teaching conference; as well as serve as a member of a future President’s Award for Teaching Excellence Adjudication Committee.